agameraaron/shuffler/README.md

 ##### Low priority:
 - Fullscreen name entry screen.
-- Improve the wheel action to be more exciting.

 ### History:
 I wanted something to make decisions for me during streaming sessions.
 This is what I came up with.
 It works something like a digital roulette wheel including initial spin power and deceleration over time.
 Maybe a graphic representation of a wheel can be implemented in the future.